GPU-Project/GPU-L2-Cache-Management/README.md

 - Ensure that you have atleast 3.5 GB of free space before running this project in CIMS CLUSTER.
 - Using this README, we have successfully ran our code on CIMS cluster.
+- All the Instructions should be executed in CIMS cluster

 ## Setup and Execution Steps